 In his internship, he’s focused on analyzing data to predict the magnitude of space weather that can impact Earth.
 For example, increased solar radiation correlated to sunspot activity can cause errors in GPS navigation on Earth.
 By manipulating the space weather data in VR, scientists can improve their understanding of solar weather and predict how it may behave in the future.

-“Mitchell is an extremely versatile researcher, he has a broad background combined with specific interests,” said Valerdi, Kirshner’s doctoral adviser.
+“Mitchell is an extremely versatile researcher, and he has a broad background combined with specific interests,” said Valerdi, Kirshner’s doctoral adviser.
 “In particular, his doctoral research on Mars exploration makes him an ideal contributor to NASA’s mission to explore the solar system.”

 Kirshner said his work at the University of Arizona in both VR and Space Situational Awareness has served him well so far in in his time at NASA.
 He hopes it will be beneficial after he completes his PhD as well.